 Passing out flyers and itineraries for students to bring home

 Sending an email or letter to parents inviting them to attend your meeting

 Keep the momentum going

 We also suggest holding regularly scheduled meetings through the tour-planning process.
-You can encourage new enrollments by inviting travelers who have already enrolled and any interested travelers.
-Keep your travelers excited about your tour by having potlucks featuring food from the countries you’ll be visiting, or watch movies that take place in the cities you’ll be exploring.
+You can encourage new enrollments by inviting travellers who have already enrolled and any interested travellers.
+Keep your travellers excited about your tour by having potlucks featuring food from the countries you’ll be visiting, or watch movies that take place in the cities you’ll be exploring.